hashicorp/consul/website/source/docs/agent/options.html.markdown

   will merge with configuration files loaded earlier, with the later values overriding the earlier values.

 * `-config-dir` - A directory of configuration files to load.
-Serf will load all files in this directory ending in ".json" as configuration files in alphabetical order.
+Consul will load all files in this directory ending in ".json" as configuration files in alphabetical order.
 For more information on the format of the configuration files, see the "Configuration Files" section below.

-* `-encrypt` - Specifies the secret key to use for encryption of Serf network traffic.
+* `-encrypt` - Specifies the secret key to use for encryption of Consul network traffic.
 This key must be 16-bytes that are base64 encoded.
 The easiest way to create an encryption key is to use `consul keygen`.
 All nodes within a cluster must share the same encryption key to communicate.

-* `-log-level` - The level of logging to show after the Serf agent has started.
+* `-log-level` - The level of logging to show after the Consul agent has started.
 This defaults to "info".
 The available log levels are "trace", "debug", "info", "warn", "err".
-This is the log level that will be shown for the agent output, but note you can always connect via `serf monitor` to an agent at any log level.
+This is the log level that will be shown for the agent output, but note you can always connect via `consul monitor` to an agent at any log level.
 The log level can be changed during a config reload.